realworldocaml/book/en/compiler-frontend.md

 The first definition of `t` is a standard OCaml phrase and results in the expected output.
 The second one includes the `with compare` directive.
-This is intercepted by `comparelib` and transformed into the original type definition with two new functions also incuded.
+This is intercepted by `comparelib` and transformed into the original type definition with two new functions also included.

 ### Running Camlp4 from the command line